ngrewe/webpack.js.org/src/content/plugins/provide-plugin.md

 W> For importing the default export of an ES2015 module, you have to specify the default property of module.

+The second (optional) parameter is used to specify a [`Condition`](/configuration/module/#condition) that determines which files will trigger loading the module.

 ## Usage: jQuery